 So I’ve been at this whole blogging thing over a year now, I know, I can’t believe it either.
 So after this amount of time I have a pretty solid idea of what it takes to keep my blog running smoothly and I have learned how to organise myself to make sure my content is the best it can be.
 I get asked quite a lot of questions, by various different people about the actual logistics of what it’s like to run a blog.
-There are so many bloggers and content creators out there now, which is amazing but I feel like often people don’t see what goes on behind the scenes and how much effort it takes to keep a blog or Youtube channel etc going.
+There are so many bloggers and content creators out there now, which is amazing but I feel like often people don’t see what goes on behind the scenes of blogging, and how much effort it takes to keep a blog or Youtube channel etc going.
 Today I thought I’d talk you through a few of the ins and outs of blogging, maybe after reading you might even realise you can manage it to!

 First there’s the actual content creating, whether that be a blog post or a video, it depends on what your creative outlet is.
 For me it’s blog posts, I attempt to post up to 3 times a week on wanderingmeg.com, however as I have all my final year university deadlines at the minute I’m cutting myself a bit of slack.
 So firstly you have to come up with an idea, this entails hours of brainstorming, reading other blog posts but trying desperately not to copy them, and of course pestering your friends and family asking what content they like to read/watch.
 So you’ve come up with the idea, then comes the writing, if I’m really on a roll it can take me around an hour to write a post, this includes proof reading and adding in links to products/ events so that readers can easily access anything I talk about.